alertlogic/paws-collector/collectors/gsuite/README.md

 # Overview

-This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Gsuite (Login, Admin, Access_transparency, Calendar, Drive, Gplus, Groups, Groups_enterprise, Mobile, Rules, Token, User_accounts) service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Gsuite (Login, Admin, Access_transparency, Calendar, Drive, Gplus, Groups, Groups_enterprise, Mobile, Rules, Token, User_accounts, Context_aware_access, Chrome And Alerts) service API to collect and forward logs to the Alert Logic CloudInsight backend services.

+ **_NOTE:_**: The Context Aware Access feature is supported in the following editions [Compare Editions](https://support.google.com/a/answer/6043385):
+1. Enterprise
+2. Enterprise Essentials Plus
+3. Cloud Identity Premium

 # Installation